kenoseni/Events-Manager-Olusola-Oseni/README.md

 4. Create a `.env` file in the root directory of the application.
 Use a different database for your testing and development.
 Example of the content of a .env file is shown in the .env.sample
 - In the root directory of the project, run `npm install` in the terminal to install all Dependencies
-1. [**cd**] into the root of the **project directory**.
+    a. [**cd**] into the root of the **project directory**.
-1. Run `npm install` on the terminal to install Dependecies
+    b.
+Run `npm install` on the terminal to install Dependecies
-1. Install sequelize-cli, Create Postgresql database, Navigate to server directory and run migrations:
+    c.
+Install sequelize-cli, Create Postgresql database, Navigate to server directory and run migrations:
 ```
 npm install -g seqeulize-cli
 cd server